How common is cow’s milk allergy?

 - Cow’s milk (dairy) is found in many foods and often in foods we don’t expect e.g. margarine, bread and some soy yoghurts

-- Unless the doctor says otherwise, cow’s milk (dairy) needs to be strictly avoided
+- Unless the doctor says otherwise, all cow’s milk (dairy) needs to be strictly avoided

 - Usually children who react to cow’s milk will also react to goat’s milk and milk from other animals.